Oil Pet Portrait Stories

 Horse Oil Portrait of Schnapps

-Here is the Horse Oil Portrait of Schnapps!
-Iain got in tough as you can read from the email below asking if they could commission a portrait of their stunning horse Schnapps who sadly they lost the previous year.
+Welcome to the latest Horse Oil Portrait of Schnapps. we received a lovely email from our client Iain asking if they could commission a portrait of their stunning horse Schnapps who sadly they lost the previous year.

 Regards,